 The key here is that a dashboard should make it easier to keep track of the most important metrics for your business.
 Reviewing your financials should be simple so you can spend more time developing strategies and tactics to help your business grow, and less time crunching numbers.

 Editor’s note: This article was originally published in 2015.
-It was edited in 2018.
+It was updated for 2021.